 "Tavi!"
 I jumped from the top step and collided with him.
-Thankfully, he was quite built and managed to catch me in a big hug without dropping my pet.
+Thankfully, he was quite built and managed to catch me without dropping my pet.

 I gave him a thumbs up before turning to hop back onto the train.

 "Excuse me, do you have room for, er, four more?"
-I nearly had a heart attack when the compartment door opened and Remus Lupin politely asked to sit in the same room as me.
+I nearly had a heart attack when the compartment door opened and Remus Lupin politely asked to join me.
 "Everywhere else is full," he smiled hopefully.

 Remus Lupin was one of the three most popular and most attractive boys in the school, with light brown eyes and light, sandy brown hair.
 He was tall and looked quite strong, even though he was usually haggard and thin.
 Sirius Black and James Potter were the other two, but everyone knew James was in love with Lily Evans, an absolutely stunning sixth year Gryffindor with long red hair and bright green eyes.
-She wouldn't give him the time of day--then, maybe she would after what had happened between him and Severus Snape, a greasy, dark arts obsessed Slytherin and Lily's surprising best friend prior to the incident.
+She wouldn't give him the time of day--then again, maybe she would after what had happened between him and Severus Snape--the greasy, dark arts obsessed Slytherin and Lily's surprising best friend--last year.

 James had hung Severus upside down exposing his rather filthy pants, and when Lily had tried to step in, Severus had called her a mudblood.
 I wouldn't expect her to forgive him after that, among other things.
-When you blend in to the scenery, you hear a lot more than you really want to sometimes.
+I hadn't seen this happen, and I certainly wasn't cool enough to be friends with Lily Evans, but when you blend in to the scenery, you hear a lot more than you really want to sometimes.

-By the four of them, Remus was probably referring to himself, James, Sirius, and their fourth wheel.
+By 'the four of them,' Remus was probably referring to himself, James Potter, Sirius Black, and their fourth wheel.
 Much less attractive and much less intelligent, Peter Pettigrew was the fourth Gryffindor sixth year boy.
 He tagged along with the other three everywhere.